The Benefits of Group Insurance CPQ

 Establishing a Baseline

 Maybe you already see the problem – how can you measure the increased efficiencies that Group Insurance CPQ brings if there’s no baseline data to measure from?
 The problem is circular – with no baseline, it’s difficult to prove ROI, and without proof of ROI, the industry remains slow to adopt.

-Having worked in the industry, we knew first-hand that there was a problem – and we set out to prove it.
+Having worked in the industry, we knew first-hand that there was a opportunity for improvement – and we set out to put real numbers to the problem.
 Over the last year, we’ve surveyed a combined total of over 100 health insurance brokers to see how much time they were spending on their quoting process.
 At first, many teams insisted that quote turnaround took at most an hour – but we knew that wasn’t right.
 When we went back and asked those same firms to consider all of the steps they went through to prepare a quote from RFP to sales presentation, a different picture emerged.